Categories Oral Health

 Intrinsic stains

-They occur within the structure of the tooth, usually in the dentin (the layer under the enamel), making them harder to treat.
-Causes include:
+Intrinsic Teeth staining occur within the structure of the tooth, usually in the dentin (the layer under the enamel), making them harder to treat.
+Its causes include:

 Antibiotics like tetracycline or doxycycline can cause intrinsic stains if taken by a pregnant mother or by a child under the age of 8.
 This is because teeth are still forming at this stage.
 Consequently, the result is often a gray or brownish discoloration.